 Her heart nearly stopped and when it got going again it was hammering at twice the speed it should.
 She threw the note into the fireplace and whirled around, stomping over to her bunk.
 Automatically she took her uniform and folded it neatly, placing it at the foot of the bed.

-She didn't closer her eyes once before the sun rose.
+She didn't close her eyes once before the sun rose.

 Glaw wanted to die and yet he couldn't pinpoint exactly why.
-He wasn't wounded, he wasn't starving, he wasn't freezing and he wasn't burning up, but even so he hurt.
+He wasn't wounded, he wasn't starving, he wasn't freezing and he wasn't burning up, but even so, he hurt.
 His mind kept going in circles.
+Was this what the demons' poison felt like?
+If killing him wasn't an option, then surely someone was trying to quiet his mind for good without spilling his blood.

 "Gently."
 Lykos' voice came from somewhere behind him and it was such a relief to hear human words spoken by someone other than himself that he could have cried, had he had the strength for it.
 "Gently now, you'll make yourself sick."